The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 When I accessed Remember the Milk, I was greeted with a quick pop-up tutorial that welcomes new users by pointing at the main features and how to use them.
 I liked this a lot because it made it easy to get the hang of the app from the beginning.

-Another thing that’s pretty easy to do in this app is add fields to each task, such as URL, location, tags, and assigness.
+Another thing that’s pretty easy to do in this app is add fields to each task, such as URL, location, tags, and assignees.
 However, attaching files from Google Drive requires an upgrade of the RTM account to Pro.

 Remember The Milk shows your tasks as lists and displays the number of tasks due today and overdue tasks in the sidebar.
 It’s possible to select multiple tasks and make bulk changes like completing, postponing, and prioritizing them.